 This particular gun will also have screw thread pitches that are the same as the Unified Thread series that did not exist prior to about 1910.
-For example, the thread pitch for the six screws that fasten the breech casing to the frame on an original Colt manufactured Gatling is 3/8-18 while we use the standard 3/8-16NC thread pitch.
+For example, the thread pitch for the six screws that fasten the breech casing to the frame on an original Colt manufactured Gatling is 3/8-18 while serial number 011 has the standard 3/8-16NC thread pitch.

 As noted above in my email, in published Gatling gun serial number info, the original serial number 11 is a Model 1874 "Camel" Gatling gun with 18 inch barrels, of which 56 were built in 1874 (serial numbers 1 to 56, inclusive).
 Only 8 "musket length" Model 1874 guns were built in 1874 (serial numbers 57 to 63, inclusive, and number 105).

 I have a sheet of paper listing the locations on the gun where the original stamps were used.

 The inspector's initials "HN" are for Henry Nettleton.
 Mr. Nettleton inspected Lee and Hotchkiss rifles, Colt, Remington, and Smith and Wesson .45 caliber revolvers, and Colt Gatling guns between the years 1876 and 1880.
 How would his initials have showed up on an 1874 Gatling when he started inspecting Gatlings in 1876?